AdobeDocs/cja-apis/src/pages/endpoints/reporting/multidim.md

 2. Too Many Combinations Errors: If too many dimensions produce an excessive number of row combinations, the system may reject the request due to scale limitations.
 The resulting error will indicate that the report is too complex.

-For more information on the Customer Journey Analytics Report API, including parameter descriptions and example endpoint calls, see the [Reporting API guide](index.md).
+For more information on the Customer Journey Analytics Reporting API, see the [overview](index.md).